BryceRussell/my-awesome-astro/FAQ.md

 `<style>` tags in Astro are [scoped by default](https://docs.astro.build/en/guides/styling/#scoped-styles), this means the styles will only be applied to HTML inside of the file.
 To opt out of scoping you can use [global styles](https://docs.astro.build/en/guides/styling/#global-styles)

+### Why do I have duplicated CSS styles?

+Styles are only duplicated when using the dev server, if you build and preview the website using `npm run build` and `npm run preview` then the styles will not be duplicated

 ### Why is my `<script>` tag not working?

 `<script>` tags are [hoisted as modules by default](https://docs.astro.build/en/guides/client-side-scripts/#script-bundling), if your `<script>` tag is not working it most likely needs an [`is:inline` directive](https://docs.astro.build/en/reference/directives-reference/#isinline) to opt out of hoisting